Bruhath10/Physical-Design-with-OpenLANE/README.md

 # Advanced Physical Design with OpenLANE
-Physical Design using OpenLANE / Sky130 by the VSD corp. done on a cloud-based platform known as VSD-IAT, a user-friendly platform to learn and implement the essential skills in physical design using open-source EDA tools.
+Physical Design using OpenLANE / Sky130 by the VSD corp.
+LTD, done on a cloud-based platform known as VSD-IAT, a user-friendly platform to learn and implement the essential skills in physical design using open-source EDA tools.

 ## Contents
 - 1. Introduction